-The infants and toddlers under two years are still too young for a classic hammock chair.
-The babies are unable to sit up straight, but laying in a baby hammock has benefits for their development and wellbeing.
+A baby hammock has benefits for development and wellbeing of a newborn.
 Baby hammocks are, just like the name said, designed with babies in mind so that the little one can not fall out.
 A particular benefit for babies is the gentle rocking, which calms them down helps them fall asleep quickly.

 We’ll write here about the pros and cons of a baby hammock.
 We’ll give you some tips on how to buy a hammock for babies at a reasonable price, or even how to make one.
 And we’ll have a look at some popular and safe models from high-quality manufacturers.